MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="setat"></a>CSimpleStringT:: SetAt

-`CSimpleStringT` Nesnesinden tek bir karakter ayarlar.
+`CSimpleStringT` nesnesinden tek bir karakter ayarlar.

 ### <a name="syntax"></a>Sözdizimi